Winners and losers of immigration: Introduction

-Third, we advance our understanding of the impact of immigration on profits and the welfare of employers, which are outcomes generally overlooked in the literature.
-This is particularly important as the mass of employers is on average not negligible; in 2019, it spanned from 6\% of total employment in the USA to 23\% in Italy and 32\% in Greece (OECD).
-Our model points out that employers in the low-skilled market might be at risk of being negatively affected by low-skilled immigration as the benefit from the lower wage of low-skilled employees might be overtaken by the lower revenues deriving from the drop of the price of the low-skilled good.
-A similar risk is faced by employers in the high-skilled market due to the parallel increase in the wage of high-skilled employees and the higher price of the high-skilled good.
-Our empirical analysis for Italy suggests a loss for employers in the low-skilled market and a gain for employers in the high-skilled market.
+Third, we advance our understanding of the impact of immigration on profits and the welfare of employers, which are outcomes generally overlooked in the literature which uses competitive equilibrium frameworks \citep{monras2020immigration, burstein2020tradability, caliendo2021goods}.
+This is particularly important as the mass of employers is generally not negligible; in 2019, it spanned from 10\% of total employment in the USA (CPS) to 23\% in Italy and 32\% in Greece (OECD).
+Our model points out that employers in the low-skill intensive market might be at risk of being negatively affected by low-skilled immigration as the benefit from the lower wage of low-skilled employees might be overtaken by the lower revenues deriving from the drop of the price of the low-skill intensive good.
+A similar risk is faced by employers in the high-skill intensive market due to the parallel increase in the wage of high-skilled employees and the higher price of the high-skill intensive good.
+Our empirical analysis for Italy suggests a loss for employers in the low-skill intensive market and a gain for employers in the high-skill intensive market.

-Finally, we are the first to estimate the impact of immigration in Italy using a micro-founded general equilibrium model.
+Moreover, we are the first to estimate the impact of immigration in Italy using a micro-founded general equilibrium model.
 Italy has experienced large immigration inflows in the last decade and several analysis on the fiscal consequences of immigration have been conducted by policy-focused groups \citep{moressa2019rapporto, INPS2017}.
 This research however presents weaknesses typical of partial equilibrium analysis and the lack of micro-foundation of individual decisions.
 Not surprisingly, although we find qualitatively similar (but quantitatively different) results in terms of increased social security contributions \citep{INPS2017}, we offer a more balanced view on the costs of immigration, specifically for low-skilled workers.

-An additional feature of our analysis is the matching of a much larger set of moments with respect to the estimated parameters with the aim of assessing the ability of the model to reproduce the dynamics of the most important variables, while in the literature the estimation of general equilibrium models is usually performed using perfect identification, i.e. the number of parameters estimated is equal to the number of moments \citep{flinn2015labor}.
+Finally, in our estimate we match a much larger set of moments with respect to the estimated parameters with the aim of assessing the ability of the model to reproduce the dynamics of the most important variables, while in the literature the estimation of general equilibrium models is usually performed using perfect identification, i.e. the number of parameters estimated is equal to the number of moments \citep{flinn2015labor}.